 Exercise Stress Test

-- Please bring your sport/jogging shoes;
+- Please bring your sports/jogging shoes;

 - Should you need to consume any food before a stress test, please have a light snack and avoid any fatty foods, caffeine and alcohol;

-- If you are under-going treatment or taking medication for any medical or physical condition, please notify the nurse in advance;
+- If you are undergoing treatment or taking medication for any medical or physical condition, please notify the nurse in advance;

-- If you are suffering any chest pain or breathing difficulty, please notify the nurse in advance.
+- If you are suffering from any chest pain or breathing difficulty, please notify the nurse in advance.

 The Exercise Stress Test should not be done on selected groups of people as listed below: